gnieh/fs2-data/site/documentation/csv/index.md

----
-title: CSV
-description: CSV parser and codec
-index: 0
-type: textual
-module: csv
----
+# Introduction

 Module: [![Maven Central](https://img.shields.io/maven-central/v/org.gnieh/fs2-data-csv_2.13.svg)](https://mvnrepository.com/artifact/org.gnieh/fs2-data-csv_2.13)

 The `fs2-data-csv` module contains tools to parse and transform CSV data.
 These tools live in the `fs2.data.csv` package.

-This page covers the following topics:
-* Contents
-{:toc}

-### High-level and low-level APIs
+## High-level and low-level APIs

 `fs2-data-csv` contains two APIs which share some common concepts and are built on top of each other:

 * The high-level API in `fs2.data.csv._` provides a set of `fs2.Pipe`s that are tailored towards common use cases of CSV en-/decoding.
 It's built by composing parts of the low-level API into a more convenient and concise interface.
 * The low-level API in `fs2.data.csv.lowlevel._` contains pipes that do only a single step in a CSV processing pipeline and are hence better building blocks for complex use cases.

 Both APIs share data types and type classes that can be found in `fs2.data.csv._`.

-### Quick-Start with the high-level API
+## Quick-Start with the high-level API

 For the common use case of parsing a CSV into a `case class` or serializing your data into CSV, you can use this snippet:

 ```scala mdoc